 My 2025 Reads

-Over the years I have acquired a taste for buying books and not reading them, but last year I set off on a goal to conquer my psycho-educational shelf sitters.
-This was part of an overall goal to finish 24 books in 2024 and not spend money on any books.
+Over the years I have acquired a taste for buying books and not reading them, but last year I set the goal to conquer my psycho-educational shelf sitters.
+This was part of an overall goal to finish 24 books in 2024 and not spend money on new books.
 I also felt inspired to share my reviews via my website for clients, potential clients, and fellow therapists.
 Providing reviews holds me accountable but also pushes me to write more in hopes that I’ll publish something one day.
-I was going strong until I hit a bit of an information burnout wall over the Summer.
+I was going strong until I hit an information burnout wall over the Summer.
 However, I re-discovered that the library exists (what a concept), and plunged into more fiction for the rest of the year.
 I ended the year with 36 books and audiobooks of all kinds finished.

-My full blown love for reading era has been born, and I want to continue sharing with clients and peers.
-This year I increased my target number to 35 physical books, hoping to finish the shelf sitters.
+My love for reading era has blossomed, and I want to continue sharing with clients and peers.
+This year I increased my target number to 35 physical books, hoping to finish the psycho-ed shelf sitters.
 I plan to continue with my non-fiction reviews, but giving them not just on books that relate to therapy, counseling, and health.
-If there is an educational book that improves my world and leads me to believe it could improve others’ worlds, you will find it here.
-I also learned the pains of formatting and have changed my methods for this year!
+If there is an educational book that improves my world and could do the same for others, you will find it here!

 The Light Eaters